gatblau/onix/probare/readme.md

 <img src="static/img/probe.svg" width="150" height="150" align="right">

-# Probare - An application configuration prototype
+# Probare - Test Application for Configuration Changes

 Probare is a generic web application that is designed to demonstrate changes made to its configuration by Onix.